changeworld/hello-world-java/README.md

-# hello-world-java
+# Hello world, Java with Maven

-This is simple java application.
+This is simple Java application with Maven.